 - Trim all your pink muhly and purple fountain grasses now.
 Other ornamental grasses should also be trimmed except for the pampas grass.
 The pampas grass needs only the top plume removed.

 - Now is the time to plant your spring annuals.
 Petunias, Marigolds, Pentas, Gazanias, Calibrocha, Penstemon and a whole lot more.

 - Spray dormant oil to suffocate insect larvae eggs from hatching.

 Easy spring gardening tips

-Things to look for in and around the southwest area.
+Things to look for in and around your garden area.